The 13 Best Places For Expats To Live In Indonesia

 a click of the button.

 With its long list of attractions, including the National Monument, the National Museum of Indonesia, and the Istiqlal Mosque, you will never feel bored in Jakarta.
-The city also has plenty of parks and green spaces, including Taman Mini Indonesia Indah, which features miniatures of Indonesia’s different regions, and the Ragunan Zoo, which is home to a wide variety of animals.
+The city also has plenty of parks and green spaces, including Suropati Park and Menteng Park.

-The economic center of Indonesia offers a range of job opportunities in a variety of industries, including finance, technology, and healthcare.
+Being the economic center of Indonesia, Jakarta offers job opportunities across multiple industries, particularly in finance, technology, and healthcare.
 Some of the top employers in Jakarta include Bank Mandiri, Telkom Indonesia, and Unilever.

-There are a variety of accommodation options available, from luxury apartments to more affordable options.
-Popular areas with expats include Menteng, Kemang, and Pondok Indah.
-Jakarta also has a variety of international schools that cater to the needs of expat families.
-Some of the most popular schools include Jakarta International School, British School Jakarta, and Jakarta Intercultural School.
+Jakarta offers housing options ranging from luxury apartments to more affordable units.
+Popular expat areas include Menteng, Kemang, and Pondok Indah.
+The city also has several international schools, such as Jakarta International School, British School Jakarta, and Jakarta Intercultural School.

-Bali, one of the most popular islands in Indonesia, is not only a great tourist destination but also a great place to live in.
+Bali, one of the most popular islands in Indonesia, is not only a great tourist destination but also a great place to live.
 The island offers a tropical climate, beautiful beaches, and lush greenery, making it an ideal place for those who love nature.

-The island offers a wide range of activities for expats, including yoga, surfing, and hiking, as well as a thriving food and nightlife scene.
-A good range of accommodation options are available, from luxury villas to more affordable apartments and guesthouses.
+The island offers plenty of activities for expats, including yoga, surfing, and hiking, as well as a thriving food and nightlife scene.
+Accommodation options range from luxury villas to more affordable apartments and guesthouses.
 Popular expat areas include Seminyak, Canggu, and Ubud.

 While generally more expensive than other parts of Indonesia, Bali is still more affordable than many other popular expat destinations, making it an attractive option for those seeking a laid-back lifestyle, particularly those with a focus on wellness, spirituality, and eco-consciousness.

-Surabaya is a bustling metropolis with abundant entertainment options ranging from shopping centers, restaurants, cinemas, and parks.
+Surabaya is a bustling metropolis with abundant entertainment options ranging from shopping centers to restaurants, cinemas, and parks.
 The city is home to several iconic landmarks, including the Submarine Monument, House of Sampoerna, and Tugu Pahlawan (the Heroes Monument).

 Being the cultural hub of East Java, Surabaya offers numerous attractions, such as historical sites, scenic landmarks, museums, and theaters.
 Examples include Kampung Kapasan and Ampel Mosque.
 Expats can explore these places and learn about Indonesia’s history and culture.

-The city hosts the Institut Teknologi Surabaya (ITS) and the Universitas Airlangga, which are highly ranked for academic excellence.
-What’s more, the city has several international schools offering curriculums for expat children, including the Surabaya European School, Singapore National Academy, and Cita Hati Christian School.
+The city is home to top universities like the Institut Teknologi Surabaya (ITS) and the Universitas Airlangga.
+It also has several international schools with global curricula for expat children, including the Surabaya European School, Singapore National Academy, and Cita Hati Christian School.

-Surabaya has a variety of housing options to suit expats’ preferences, ranging from modern apartments to traditional Indonesian-style homes.
-Most expats find housing affordable in comparison to other southeast Asian cities.
-The cost of living, including accommodation, transport, and food, are also relatively inexpensive.
+Surabaya has a variety of housing options, ranging from modern apartments to traditional Indonesian-style homes.
+Most expats find housing affordable in comparison to other Southeast Asian cities.
+The cost of living, including accommodation, transport, and food, is also relatively inexpensive.

 Flores is a beautiful island located in eastern Indonesia that has become increasingly popular among expats looking for a unique and adventurous place to live.
 There are several reasons for that, namely its natural beauty, varied accommodation options, schools, laid-back lifestyle, and more.

-Accommodation in Flores is varied and affordable, with options ranging from apartments to villas.
-Many expats choose to live in the city center of Labuan Bajo, which is known for its stunning views of the ocean and nearby islands.
+Accommodation in Flores is varied and affordable, with many expats choosing to live in the city center of Labuan Bajo, known for its stunning views of the ocean and nearby islands.

 Located in the central part of Indonesia, Semarang is the capital of the province of Central Java.
 It has a unique blend of traditional and modern features.
 With its affordable cost of living, diverse work opportunities, and high quality of life, Semarang is a darling for expats everywhere.

-One major attraction in Semarang is the Old Town, which is a historical district featuring architecture from the Dutch colonial era.
-The city has a vibrant Chinatown, known as Kampung Pelangi, which is famous for its colorful houses and delicious street food.
-Another attraction is the Sam Poo Kong Temple, a Chinese temple that is dedicated to Admiral Zheng He, a famous Chinese explorer.
+Semarang’s main attractions include its Old Town, a historical district featuring Dutch colonial architecture; a vibrant Chinatown, known as Kampung Pelangi, famous for its colorful houses and street food; and Sam Poo Kong Temple, a Chinese temple dedicated to the explorer Admiral Zheng He.

-Semarang offers a wide range of options from luxurious apartments to affordable housing.
-There are several international schools and universities in the city that provide quality education to expat children.
-On top of that, Semarang has a growing economy with lots of job opportunities in manufacturing, logistics, and tourism.
+Semarang offers a wide range of housing options, from luxurious apartments to affordable units.
+The city has several international schools and universities for expat children and a growing economy with opportunities in manufacturing, logistics, and tourism.

 The lifestyle in Semarang is laid-back and relaxed, with a friendly and welcoming community.
 The city offers a wide range of recreational activities such as water sports, golf courses, and parks.
-Semarang also has a well-developed healthcare system with modern hospitals and clinics that provide excellent medical care to expats.
+The city also has modern hospitals and clinics, providing quality healthcare for expats.

 The cost of living in Semarang is relatively low compared to other Indonesian cities like Jakarta and Bali.
 If you don’t plan on driving, you’ll be pleased to know that the city has a well-developed public transportation system that makes it easy for expats to get around.